LeonarddeR/rdAccess/readme.md

 ## Features

-* Support for Microsoft Remote Desktop
+* Support for Microsoft Remote Desktop and Citrix XenApp
 * Speech and braille output
 * Automatic detection of remote braille using NVDA's automatic braille display detection
 * Automatic detection of remote speech using a dedicated detection process that can be disabled in NVDA's settings dialog